-The 305 valued members responded to the survey with some offering multiple suggestions.
-All suggestions, even those that were apparently negative to DEI, were all considered in the breakdown analyses.
+A total of 305 members responded to the survey with some offering multiple suggestions.
+All suggestions, even those that were apparently negative to DEI, were considered in the breakdown analyses.
 The most popular suggestions for enhancing DEI in the SWSPCP included DEI training, education, mentoring, awareness, collaboration, and outreach to schools and communities (top two bars on the graph).
 Accordingly, the DEI Committee considers these to be the top priority to address in the action plan currently being developed.
-Additionally, the Committee has viewed the third-most popular suggestion (funding and scholarships) to be something of importance for the Board of Directors (BoD) to consider, especially as it pertains to involving the Globalization and Outreach activity type of committees.
-This could include scholarships or grants for students from under-privileged backgrounds or first-generation college students; scaling certification fees to income level; reducing or eliminating fees for applicants from disadvantaged communities; gratis or sponsored certificants; and funding travel for Global Champions.
+Additionally, the Committee views the third-most popular suggestion (funding and scholarships) to be something of importance for the Board of Directors (BoD) to consider, especially as it pertains to involving the Globalization and Outreach Committees of SWSPCP.
+This could include awarding scholarships or grants for students from underprivileged backgrounds or first-generation college students; scaling certification fees to income level; reducing or eliminating fees for applicants from disadvantaged communities; offering gratis or sponsored certificants; and funding travel for SWSPCP Global Champions.
 The DEI Committee feels that the fourth item (website, newsletters, wetland scientist spotlights) is something that should be relatively easy to achieve as SWSPCP moves forward with a new website design.

-There were several suggestions that SWSPCP have already implemented or are in the process of implementing.
+There were several suggestions that SWSPCP has already implemented or are in the process of implementing.
 For example, the DEI Statement has been uploaded on the SWSPCP website.
-Other suggestions already implemented include: information on the website is offered in other languages; adding a preferred name to forms; and recognizing that the certification program is merit based, etc. In the coming months, an action plan will be finalized that will detail which SWSPCP committees or other groups, both internal and external, could be involved in implementing the strategies to achieve the goal of addressing and enhancing DEI in the organization.
+Other suggestions currently being implemented include: offering information on the website in other languages; adding a preferred name to forms; and recognizing that the certification program is merit based, etc. In the coming months, an action plan will be finalized that will detail which SWSPCP committees or other groups, both internal and external, could be involved in implementing the strategies to achieve the goal of addressing and enhancing DEI in our organization.